 Did you know that there are more than 60 different kinds of “Energy Medicine” practiced in the United States?
 Everyone from physicians and nurses to massage therapists and even some in the Church are using energy forces to bring about healing.
-Many of the techniques used in practices like Reiki come from New Age mystics and eastern religions like Buddhism.
+Our brain uses energy to communicate with the rest of our body, but can “energy medicine” be misused with a “spiritual connection”?

-According to the Christian site GotQuestions.org, the practice of energy medicine is not in itself a religion, but it is a pathway to one’s own spirituality.
-It leads us on a personal journey that encourages us to focus on ourselves and how our energy is in synch with the energies of the cosmos, the earth, and all other life.
+According to the Christian site GotQuestions.org, the practice of energy medicine is not in itself a religion, but it can be a pathway to one’s own spirituality.
 Through this, one can supposedly be taught to heal ourselves by using clairvoyance to “visualize” where the negative energy is in order to determine the cause of the problem, whether it is physical, emotional or spiritual.
 Jesus has a lot to say about healing, and in fact He healed many throughout Scripture.

 Today we’re talking about a growing trend toward energy medicine with our special guest, researcher and author Ray Yungen.
 Ray has written several books including A Time Of Departing.
 You can read his articles at the Lighthouse Trails Research Blog.

 Here is an interesting glimpse into a historical moment for energy medicine in the United States from a Newsday article, May 6, 1998: